DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Processing/Bank-Statement-Reconciliation/Bank-reconciliation-worksheet.md

 ### Mark as new extended financial details

-If the field **Extended financial details for new transactions** has been set on **Financial utilities parameter**, these Financial details are available from the Bank reconciliation, on new FastTabs (General and Financial dimensions), for the user to review or change.
+If the field **Extended financial details for new transactions** has been set on **Financial utilities parameter**, these Financial details are available from the Bank reconciliation on **Matched transactions** tabs General and Financial dimensions, for the user to review or change.

 If feature **Advanced bank reconciliation improvement: enable filtering and provide separate grid for new transactions** has been enabled, the fields are available in **Line details** on FastTab **New transactions**.